 All bidders compete on the SAME auction terms and conditions by submitting their ascending bids online with pre-defined bid increments and auto-extending auction closing time (soft closing).

-The seller submits an Absolute Real Estate Auction listing application through his/her listing real estate agent/broker.
+The seller submits an Absolute Real Estate Auction listing application through his/her realtor (listing real estate agent / broker).

 Registered potential buyers submit their ascending bids online on the SAME auction terms and conditions at or above the Starting Bid amount with pre-defined bid increments and auto-extending auction closing time (soft closing).

-If a bid is placed within the last 3 minutes of the Absolute Real Estate Auction, the closing time will be automatically extended for the additional 3 minutes to allow other bidders to have a fair chance to compete.
+If a bid is placed within the last 3 minutes of the Absolute Real Estate Auction, the closing time will be automatically extended for an additional 3 minutes to allow for other bidders to have a fair chance to compete.

 At the auction closing time, the bidder with the highest bid wins the Absolute Real Estate Auction.

-The winning bidder provides all legal paperwork to the auction.
+The winning bidder provides all legal paperwork along with a deposit set by the seller, as stated in the auction listing.
+The seller completes his/her part of the paperwork accordingly.
 The balance of the winning bid amount is due by the property closing date.

 The winning bidder is responsible for the payment of all his/her closing costs, including, but not limited to Land Transfer Tax(es), Legal and Government Registration Fees.